ioryn/crna/src/content/events/book-club.md

   - event
 image: /assets/images/upload/reggio-book-club-1-.jpg
 imageAlt: Role of Pedagogista
-description: "Join us online for our book study on The Role of the Pedagogista in Reggio Emilia: Voices and Ideas for a Dialectic Educational Experience.
-  Feel free to join all sessions or just pop in for a chapter or two as each chapter is a separate essay. "
+description: "Join us online for our ongoing book study on The Role of the Pedagogista in Reggio Emilia: Voices and Ideas for a Dialectic Educational Experience.
+Feel free to join all sessions or just pop in for a chapter or two as each chapter is a separate essay.
+We will be starting on Chapter 7 this Fall."
 ---